perldude69/XRP-shitposters-on-X/README.md

 ## Purpose

-The purpose of this list is to identify Twitter accounts that frequently share or repost misinformation, outdated content, and clickbait about XRP or the XRPL.
+The purpose of this list is to identify Twitter accounts that frequently share or repost misinformation, outdated content, and/or clickbait about XRP or the XRPL.
 This list also includes bloggers who present themselves as journalists when there's enough evidence of them spreading this misinformation.

 **Engagement Farming**: A practice where content is shared to encourage interaction (comments, likes, reposts) that in turn generates income or followers.
 This has become particularly prevalent within the XRP/XRPL community with platforms that pay for engagements.